caravan-bitcoin/caravan/packages/caravan-health/README.md

 The `PrivacyMetrics` class offers tools to assess the privacy of Bitcoin transactions and wallets:

-- **Spend Type Determination  :** Categorizes transactions based on input and output patterns.
 - **Topology Score :** Evaluates transaction privacy based on input/output structure.
 - **Mean Transaction Topology Score :** Calculates the average privacy score across all wallet transactions.
 - **Address Reuse Factor (ARF) :** Measures the extent of address reuse within the wallet.
 - **Address Type Factor (ATF) :** Evaluates the diversity of address types used in transactions.
 - **UTXO Spread Factor :** Assesses the dispersion of UTXO values to gauge traceability resistance.
 - **UTXO Value Dispersion Factor :** Combines UTXO spread and mass factors for a comprehensive view.
 - **Weighted Privacy Score :** Provides an overall privacy health score for the wallet.

 ## Waste Metrics

 The `WasteMetrics` class focuses on transaction fee efficiency and UTXO management:

 - **Relative Fees Score (RFS) :** Compares transaction fees to others in the same block.
 - **Fees To Amount Ratio (FAR) :** Evaluates the proportion of fees to transaction amounts.
 - **Spend Waste Score (SWS) :** Determines the economic efficiency of spending UTXOs.
 - **Weighted Waste Score (WWS) :** Combines various metrics for an overall efficiency score.

 # Dependencies